akarasz/yahtzee/README.md

 ## TODO

-* heroku deployment
-* integrate logging with logdna
+* integrate logging with external logging service
 * websocket for announcing real time state changes
 * store should return concrete object and not pointer (pointer only works for in-memory, not for redis)